top of page

 Salmon and Fatty Fish

-The next time you are dining out, chose salmon over steak.
+The next time you are dining out, choose salmon over steak.
 According to the American Heart Association, adding fish to your diet is beneficial to your health.
 By replacing meat with salmon and other types of fatty fish, such as Mackerel, Herring, Tuna, and Trout, you are not only lowering your LDL-raising saturated fats but are also getting the benefits of omega-3 fatty acids.
 This can lower your triglyceride levels, a type of fat that circulates in the blood, and can reduce your risk of developing blood clots and high blood pressure.
 If you have already had a heart attack, omega-3 fatty acids can reduce the risk of sudden death.

 Bananas

 Bananas are rich in fiber, especially soluble fiber, and are one of the healthiest and most inexpensive fresh fruits available.
-They not only contribute to a healthy body (reducing inflammation and blood pressure) and stronger immune system, but they can also significantly lower the bad cholesterol in your body[3].
+They not only contribute to a healthy body (reducing inflammation and blood pressure) and a stronger immune system, but they can also significantly lower the bad cholesterol in your body[3].

 Almond milk

-Almonds are heart healthy, and one cup of almond milk contains only 30 to 40 calories.
+Almonds are heart-healthy, and one cup of almond milk contains only 30 to 40 calories.
 It has no cholesterol or saturated fat.
 Fortified almond milk has the same amount of vitamin D as cow’s milk (skim), and certain brands can even provide up to 50 percent more calcium.

 Blueberries

 All berries are good for you and contain antioxidants, but blueberries also contain 5 g of fiber in every cup.
-They are a good way to help you to lower cholesterol fast.
+They are a good way to help you lower cholesterol fast.
 You can cook blueberries, eat them dried, or enjoy them raw.
 If you buy them frozen, make sure you eat them as soon as you thaw them out, so they are still firm.
 Blueberries can make a delicious parfait dessert when you layer them with a fat-free or low-fat yogurt.

 Beans